 |Duration||Programs are short, with many taking just a few months.||Degree programs take time, allowing students to figure out which parts of the field are of the most interest to them, while building lifelong connections with committed classmates and instructors.|

 |Cost & Aid||Bootcamps typically cost less than traditional degree programs, although some cost up to $17,000.||Can be expensive, but financial aid or scholarships are often available to qualified students for bachelor’s, master’s, and doctoral degrees.|

-After completing a bootcamp, students often go on to work as computer programmers, software engineers, and web developers or UX designers.
-These positions are typically entry-level openings that allow graduates to put the skills they learned from their bootcamp into practice.
+After completing a bootcamp, students often go on to work as computer programmers, web developers, UX designers or software engineers.
+These positions are typically entry- or mid-level openings that allow graduates to put the skills they learned from their bootcamp into practice.
 However, to earn the median salary of $110,140 as a software developer, top companies still expect competitive applicants to have at least a bachelor of computer science degree.